aweneer/wordcounter/README.md

 Once compiled, you should have a `wordcounter.exe` executable (or another type of executable) created.

-To count words in `text.txt`, you can issue `wordcounter -s text.txt` which will start wordcount in single-thread and then create a `singlethread_result.txt` file containing each word and its occurences within the `text.txt`.
+To count words in `text.txt`, you can issue `wordcounter -s text.txt` which will start wordcount in single-thread and then create a `singlethread_result.txt` file containing each word and its occurrences within the `text.txt`.
 Final line in the result also displays sum of all words in the wordcounted file.

 #### Arguments/Options
 `-h | -help | --help` prints usage/help information.